Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 The Amplifier L pad is used with mono receivers.

 The Tuning Capacitor pad of the AM Saver connects to the oscillator section of the tuning capacitor through a short wire to avoid adding too much capacitance.
 Anything previously connected to this oscillator section must be connected to the AM Block pad of the AM Saver, except a capacitor trimmer which must remain connected to the tuning capacitor.
-Due to increased capacitance, the oscillator should be checked and eventually adjusted before the FM-DW setup.
-As a reminder, the Tuning Capacitor pad of the FM-DW module must only be connected to the AM Saver with a vertical strap.
+Due to the increased capacitance, the oscillator should be checked and possibly adjusted prior to the FM-DW setup.
+As a reminder, the Tuning Capacitor pad of the FM-DW module connects to the AM Saver with a vertical strap.

 ![]() Fig. 5: AM Saver pads and optional circuit. |